vilasinits/vilasinits.github.io/_posts/2025-01-25-romania-and-bulgaria.md

 </figure>

 <h2>A Spontaneous Detour to Turda</h2>
-<p>After Brașov, we boarded a night train to Cluj but decided, on a whim, to get off early at <strong>Câmpia Turzii</strong>.
+<p style="text-align: justify;">After Brașov, we boarded a night train to Cluj but decided, on a whim, to get off early at <strong>Câmpia Turzii</strong>.
 This unplanned detour turned into one of my favorite parts of the trip.
 From there, we caught a bus to <strong>Turda</strong>, where we had breakfast before visiting <strong>Salina Turda</strong>.
 This underground salt mine was breathtaking, with its enormous caverns and an ethereal underground lake.
 Walking through the surreal tunnels, we couldn’t help but marvel at how unique and unexpected this experience was.</p>

 <h2>Wandering Cluj and Sibiu</h2>